ashraf-minhaj/HushHub-Backend/README.md

 - [x] Build a docker tool to wrap complex docker commands in a simpler format
 - [x] Bonus: List improvement scopes

+### Improvement scopes (future considerations)
+- application health check monitoring and notification system
+- test scripts to catch bugs at early stage
+- CI/CD
+(more to come)

 ### setup local development envionment
 - Install latest version of docker in your system
 - Install python3 on your system (should come with your distro BTW)